Muhab2001/Muhab2001/README.md

 ### Hi there, I am Muhab 👋
-a Software engineer eager to learn how develop, optimize, streamline, and scale software systems
+a Software engineer eager to learn how to develop, optimize, streamline, and scale software systems